diffuse/swing/README.md

 ## record_format

-The `record_format` setting controls how log records are (structurally) formatted when they are print to the screen.
+The `record_format` setting controls how log records are (structurally) formatted when they are displayed.
 Each call to the [log](https://docs.rs/log/latest/log/) crate macros (`trace!`, `info!`, etc...) generates a log [record](https://docs.rs/log/latest/log/struct.Record.html).
-These records are then formatted by this crate using one of the methods in the `RecordFormat` enum:
+These records are then formatted by this crate using one of the variants in the `RecordFormat` enum:

 - `Json`
 - `Simple`